BookkeepersMC/Notebook/README.md

 # [Notebook API](https://modrinth.com/mod/notebook-api)

-This is a library mod for Cryptic's mods!
+This is a API for working with resources in the "Common" module.

 # Installation
 To install this mod on the client, place the `.jar` file in your `mods` folder.